Houston Psychiatrist

 • You suspect an anxiety disorder, depression, or PTSD may be involved

 There is no shame in seeking help.
-Your mental and physical health are deeply connected, and both deserve care.
+Nervous stomach symptoms are relatively common.
+Being open and honest with your physician can lead to productive discussions.
+Your mental and physical health are deeply connected, and both may need care.

 One of the most powerful things I can tell you as a psychiatrist is that what you’re experiencing is real.
 You are not “overreacting.”
-You’re a human being with a nervous system that’s trying to protect you, even if it sometimes overdoes it.
+You’re a human being with a nervous system that’s trying to protect you even if it is over-reacting.

 Archives